Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 The Shell partition is loaded from flash at system boot time.
 It establishes the PCIe link and exposes two physical functions to the BIOS.
-After the OS boots, xrt-mgmt driver attaches to the PCIe physical function 0 exposed by the Shell and then looks for VSEC in the PCIe extended configuration space.
+After the OS boots, the xrt-mgmt driver attaches to the PCIe physical function 0 exposed by the Shell and then looks for VSEC in the PCIe extended configuration space.
 Using VSEC, it determines the logic UUID of the Shell and uses the UUID to load matching *xsabin* file from Linux firmware directory.
 The xsabin file contains the metadata to